Bloch sphere analog of qudits using Heisenberg-Weyl Operators: Implications of qutrit Bloch sphere construction

-In section \ref{Gell-Mann} of the Appendix, we also do the analysis of HS and Bures distributions when the qutrit states are represented using Gell-Mann operators.
-There also we make similar observations, i.e., 1) The HS distributions is always positive where as the Bures distribution is positive iff Det$(\rho)\geq 0$.
+In \ref{Gell-Mann}, we also do the analysis of HS and Bures distributions when the qutrit states are represented using Gell-Mann operators.
+There also we make similar observations, i.e., 1) The HS distribution is always positive whereas the Bures distribution is positive iff Det$(\rho)\geq 0$.
 2) HS distribution is non-decreasing with respect to the radial parameter and hence the states are localized on the surface of the convex structure of the states and 3) Bures distribution is non-decreasing for Det$(\rho)\geq 0$ and it also blows up at the surface of the Bloch sphere or for the rank-2 states.